snuspl/rnb/README.md

 The figure above shows the end-to-end pipeline of the test benchmark.
 As you can see from the figure above, there exist two kinds of processes in total: `client` and `runner`.
 The number of processes for each step can vary, and the analysis on the tests with different number of processes, batches, replications and GPUs will be explored to find the ultimate optimal configuration.

-In order to concurrently execute multiple processes at the same time, two queues exist and let items pass across processes.
+In order to concurrently execute multiple processes at the same time, input and output queues exist and let items pass across processes.
+You can either make global queues or local queues per GPU be configuring `-p` option in `benchmark.py`.
-  - `frame_queue`: This queue will pass a batched tensor of a single video from `loader` process to `runner` process.
+  - `filename_queue`: This queue will pass each path of videos from `client` process to `runner` process.
-  - `filename_queue`: This queue will pass each path of videos from `client` process to `loader` process.
+  - `frame_queue`: This queue will pass a batched tensor of a single video between `runner` processes.

 ## Files Description